The Most Common SEC Filings, Explained by Data

 What is the most common SEC filing?

-By volume it is the Form 4, the insider-transaction report an officer, director, or 10%-plus owner files after trading company stock.
-Over the trailing year it made up 28.01% of every filing in the EDGAR index — far ahead of any annual or quarterly report.
+By volume it is the Form 4, the insider-transaction report an officer, director or 10%-plus owner files after trading company stock.
+Over the trailing year it made up 27.9% of every filing in the EDGAR index.

 Is the 10-K the most common SEC filing?

-No. The 10-K annual report is one of the best-known filings but one of the less frequent — a public company files it once a year.
-The index carried 6060 of them over the trailing year, against 341150 insider Form 4s.
+No. It is one of the best-known filings but one of the less frequent, a public company files it once a year.
+The index carried 6,055 of them over the trailing year, against 347,404 insider Form 4s.

-Every panel above ships with the exact SQL that generated it — open any panel to audit the count yourself.
-To rank filings for any company, form type, or date range in plain English, ask the question on the Strasmore terminal.
+Every panel above ships with the SQL that generated it, open one and audit the count.
+To rank filings for any company or form type in plain English, ask on the Strasmore terminal.